Thank you for visiting a Brake website. Please read these terms and conditions before continuing to use our sites.

 7.3 Product prices and delivery charges are liable to change at any time, but changes will not affect orders in respect of which we have already sent you a Dispatch Confirmation.

-7.4 Our sites contain a large number of Products and it is always possible that, despite our best efforts, some of the Products listed on our sites may be incorrectly priced.
-We will normally verify prices as part of our dispatch procedures so that, where a Product's correct price is less than our stated price, we will charge the lower amount when dispatching the Product to you.
+7.4 Our shop contains a large number of Products and it is always possible that, despite our best efforts, some of the Products listed on our sites may be incorrectly priced.
+Where a Product's correct price is less than our stated price, we will charge the lower amount when dispatching the Product to you.
 If a Product’s correct price is higher than the price stated on our sites, we will normally, at our discretion, either contact you for instructions before dispatching the Product, or reject your order and notify you that we are rejecting it.

 7.5 If the pricing error is obvious and unmistakeable and could have reasonably recognised by you as an error, we do not have to provide the Products to you at the incorrect (lower) price.

-7.6 Payment for all Products must be by credit or debit card and are made via PayPal.
-Payment will be debited when we receive your order. .
+7.6 Payment for all Products must usually be by credit or debit card or PayPal.
+Payment will be debited when we receive your order.
+Brake may raise an invoice for large orders on request.
+The Product will not be dispatched until the invoice has been paid.

 8. OUR REFUNDS POLICY